NetApp/aws-fsx-ontap-ai-samples/lancedb-bedrock-chatbot/readme.md

 # Chatbot Application
 ## Overview
 This is a chatbot client built using [streamlit](https://streamlit.io).
-It interacts with the RAG lambda functions and displays inputs and outputs in a chat like interface.
+It uses NetApp's Workload Factory Knowledge Bases Vector outputs stored on Amazon FSx for ONTAP filesystem to build a RAG inferencing application that displays inputs and outputs in a chat like interface.

 ## Input
 This is how the chat window looks like: